formidablejs/formidablejs.org/docs/csrf-protection.md

 ## Protecting routes {#protecting-routes}

-To protect any route that's not in the `session` group, you may use the `HasCsrfToken` and `VerifyCsrfToken` middleware's:
+To protect any route that's not in the `session` group, you may use the `VerifyCsrfToken` middleware:

 <Tabs
     defaultValue={State.language}